opencollective/opencollective-frontend/components/static-pages/tos.md

 (a) **Platform Tips.** The Platform, operated by OFiTech, relies primarily on voluntary Platform Tips to sustain its operation, development, and maintenance.

-Platform Tips are included in the total amount collected by the Host when a Contributor makes a payment.
-They are accounted for separately from Collective Funds and do not reduce the amount contributed to the Collective.
+Platform Tips are voluntary payments made by Contributors to OFiTech to support the operation, maintenance, and development of the Platform.
+Platform Tips are separate from, and in addition to, contributions made to a Host or designated Collective and do not reduce the amount contributed to the Collective.
 For recurring contributions, Platform Tips are included on each recurring payment.

+For payment processing convenience, a Platform Tip may be collected together with a Contributor’s contribution through the Host’s payment account.
+In such circumstances, the Host receives or holds the Platform Tip solely as OFiTech’s limited collection agent and not as beneficial owner.
+Platform Tips do not constitute Collective Funds or Host revenue and shall not be treated as such by the Host.

-The Host is responsible for remitting Platform Tips to OFiTech (or its affiliates).
+The Host must promptly remit all Platform Tips to OFiTech (or its affiliates).
 Remittance may occur:
 a. automatically through the payment processor’s integrated "application fee" mechanism (for example, Stripe); or
 b. periodically through invoicing or reconciliation when automatic transfer is not available.

+Platform Tips are payments to OFiTech and are not charitable contributions to the Host or any Collective.
+Platform Tips are receipted to Contributors separately from contributions, as described in Section 5(e).

 In cases where Platform Tips are not enabled or available for a Contribution, OFiTech may apply a Crowdfunding Fee of 5% charged to the Host.